Xipilscode/Credit_Risk_Classification-logistic_regression/README.md

 ### Create a Logistic Regression Model with the Original Data

-Employ your knowledge of logistic regression to complete the following steps:
+To create the logistic regression model complete the following steps:

 1. Fit a logistic regression model by using the training data (`X_train` and `y_train`).